taylorwood/taylorwood.github.io/_posts/2015-12-27-youtube-comment-markov.markdown

 ## Garbage fountain

 Now that we have all this inane text, let's use it to generate some insane text.
-We'll concatenate all the comments and feed it to `MarkovTextBuilder`.
+We'll concatenate all the comments and feed them to `MarkovTextBuilder`.
 You'll need the [FsMarkov](https://github.com/taylorwood/FsMarkov) code from my [previous post]({% post_url 2015-07-04-markov-text %}) for this.

 {% highlight fsharp %}
 let nGramSize = 3 // try different values of n